-You’ll find fun things to do in Capitol Reef National Park to enjoy the stunning landscape of this park!
+You’ll find fun things to do in Capitol Reef National Park as you enjoy the stunning landscape and explore Capitol Reef National Park Landmarks.

 This list is also what we recommend for Capitol Reef National Park winter activities with a few slight adjustments we note below.

 There are fun ways to get the family excited before, during and after the trip with National Park activities:

 - Capitol Reef National Park Facts

 - National Park Activity Pack (FREE PRINTABLE)

 - National Park Activity Books for Kids

 Visitor Center and Ranger-Led Programs at Capitol Reef